Pathé: Innovations

-1922 saw the introduction of the Pathé Baby home film system using a new 9.5 mm film stock which became popular over the next few decades.
-In 1921, Pathé sold off its United States motion picture production arm, which was renamed "Pathé Exchange" and later merged into RKO Pictures, disappearing as an independent brand in 1931.
-Pathé sold its British film studios to Eastman Kodak in 1927 while maintaining the theatre and distribution arm.
+In 1922 they introduced the Pathé Baby home film system using a new 9.5 mm film stock, which became popular during the next few decades.
+In 1921, Pathé sold off its United States motion picture production arm.
+It was renamed "Pathé Exchange" and later merged into RKO Pictures, disappearing as an independent brand in 1931.
+Pathé sold its British film studios to Eastman Kodak in 1927, while maintaining the theatre and distribution arm.

 Natan to Parretti

 Pathé was already in substantial financial trouble when Bernard Natan took control of the company in 1929.
 Studio founder Charles Pathé had been selling assets for several years to boost investor value and keep the studio's cash flow healthy.
-The company's founder had even sold Pathé's name and "rooster" trademark to other companies in return for a mere 2 percent of revenues.
+The company's founder had even sold Pathé's name and "rooster" trademark to other companies in return for a mere two percent of revenue.
 Natan had the bad luck to take charge of the studio just as the Great Depression convulsed the French economy.

 Natan attempted to steady Pathé's finances and implement modern film industry practices at the studio.
-Natan acquired another film studio, Société des Cinéromans, from Arthur Bernède and Gaston Leroux, which enabled Pathé to expand into projector and electronics manufacturing.
+He acquired another film studio, Société des Cinéromans, from Arthur Bernède and Gaston Leroux, which let Pathé expand into projector and electronics manufacturing.
 He also bought the Fornier chain of motion picture theatres and rapidly expanded the chain's nationwide presence.
 The French press, however, attacked Natan mercilessly for his stewardship of Pathé.
 Many of these attacks were antisemitic.

 Pathé-Natan did well under Natan's guidance.
 Between 1930 and 1935, despite the world economic crisis, the company made 100 million francs in profits, and produced and released more than 60 feature films (just as many films as major American studios produced at the time).
 He resumed production of the newsreel Pathé News, which had not been produced since 1927.

 Natan also invested heavily into research and development to expand Pathé's film business.
 In 1929, he pushed Pathé into sound film.
 In September, the studio produced its first sound feature film, and its first sound newsreel a month later.
 Natan also launched two new cinema-related magazines, Pathé-Revue and Actualités Féminines, to help market Pathé's films and build consumer demand for cinema.
 Under Natan, Pathé also funded the research of Henri Chrétien, who developed the anamorphic lens (leading to the creation of CinemaScope and other widescreen film formats common today).

 Natan expanded Pathé's business interests into communications industries other than film.
 In November 1929, Natan established France's first television company, Télévision-Baird-Natan.
 A year later, he purchased a radio station in Paris and formed a holding company (Radio-Natan-Vitus) to run what would become a burgeoning radio empire.